RayKMAllen/eassistant/docs/Architectural_Plan.md

 ### Responsibilities:

--   **CLI Shell (Typer/Rich):** The entry point for the user.
-Responsible for capturing user input, displaying conversational history, and rendering styled output.
-It interacts directly with the Orchestration layer.
+-   **Web UI (Django/Whitenoise):** The entry point for the user.
+Responsible for rendering the user interface, serving static assets, and handling user interactions.
+It communicates with the FastAPI API to perform actions.
+-   **API Service (FastAPI):** Provides a public HTTP endpoint that wraps the core LangGraph orchestrator.
+It is responsible for request handling, validation, and security (including CORS).
 -   **Orchestration (LangGraph):** The "brain" of the application.
 It manages the conversational state, calls the appropriate nodes based on user input and current state, and routes the flow of logic.
 -   **Core Logic / Nodes:** Individual, atomic units of work.
 Each node performs a specific task (e.g., calling the LLM to summarize, extracting entities).
 They are stateless and receive all necessary data from the graph.
 -   **Services & Adapters:** Connectors to external systems.
 The `LLM Service` abstracts the specifics of calling the AWS Bedrock API.
 The `Storage Service` provides a unified interface for saving drafts to different backends (`Local`, `S3`).